Ivanauskas, Batt lead Colgate past Lafayette

-Will Rayman had 10 points and Tucker Richardson contributed five points, eight rebounds and five assists for Colgate (12-8, 4-3 Patriot League).
-The Raiders played without leading scorer Jordan Burns, who was out with a lower leg injury.
+Will Rayman had 10 points and Tucker Richardson contributed five points, eight rebounds and five assists for Colgate (12-8, 4-3).

 Justin Jaworski and Alex Petrie led Lafayette (5-13, 2-5) with 12 points apiece.
 The 47 points were a season low for the Leopards, who shot 35 percent from the field.